The following notes were left the past couple

 25:

 We had a great two weeks.
-The kids learned how to row the boat and went
+The kids learned how to row the boat and went fishing

-fishing every day.
+every day.
 Even our four year old caught as fee small sun fish

-way to Burlington.
 Other days we just relaxed by the pond.
 Thanks!

 .
-Tess, Scott, Megan & Stephen, Pasadena, Maryland
+Tess, Scott, Megan & Stephen, Pasadena,

 We truly have enjoyed our visit here.
 It is peaceful and quiet.
 We enjoyed

 eating breakfast outside of the house and having cookouts for dinner.
+We spent

-group doing an early morning hike up
+an early morning hike up Bromley

-was breathtaking. … Four hardy souls hiked up Stratton Mountain on Tuesday
+… Four hardy souls hiked up Stratton Mountain on Tuesday morning.
+It was a

-morning.
-It was a bear! … Mom took the lazy way on the gondola….We journeyed
+bear! … Mom took the lazy way on the gondola….We journeyed to Woodstock … Woodstock

-to Woodstock … Woodstock has a lot of great shops and the homes are beautiful.
+has a lot of great shops and the homes are beautiful. … The girls, Dana and

-… The girls, Dana and Erin, started Thursday off with a horseback ride
+Erin, started Thursday off with a horseback ride at Sunbowl ranch. … We all

-at Sunbowl ranch. … We all had lunch at the Dam Diner in
+had lunch at the Dam Diner in Townsend.

-our accommodations in the Cole House.
+accommodations in the Cole House.
 Thanks so much.

-…
+… Pete,

-Pete, Carolyn, Dana, Erin, Brent and Stephanie
+Carolyn, Dana, Erin, Brent and Stephanie

 August 3:

 One good hiking spot is to go up the creek.
-It is fun to go on the boat
+It is fun to go on the boat which

-It is a great place to play hide and seek (try it, its fun)
+great place to play hide and seek (try it, its fun)

 .
 Anonymous